 Logical.

-for paired/repeated-measures.
-Ignored whenonesample = TRUE
+FALSEfor two-sample (independent; default),TRUEfor paired/repeated-measures.
+Ignored whenonesample = TRUE.- onesample

 Logical.

-for the one-sample t-test; ifTRUE
+TRUEfor the one-sample t-test; ifTRUE,pairedis ignored.- n_total

 Integer scalar.
 Total sample size.
 If

-, the function solves forn_total
+NULL, the function solves forn_total.- alpha

 Numeric in \((0,1)\).
 If

-, it is solved for given the other inputs.- power
+NULL, it is solved for given the other inputs.- power

 Numeric in \((0,1)\).
 If

-is solved to attain this power.- delta
+NULL, it is computed; ifn_totalisNULL,n_totalis solved to attain this power.- delta

 Numeric (non-negative).
 Cohen's \(d\)-type effect size.
 If